Inertia Pricing in Stochastic Electricity Markets: Introduction

-In contrast with \cite{poolla2020market,badesa2020pricing,paturet2020economic, kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring}, this paper develops an inertia pricing mechanism for a stochastic electricity market, which makes it possible to co-optimize and price energy, reserve and inertia provision in RES-rich power systems using, unlike \cite{poolla2020market}, the conventional marginal cost-based pricing principle.
-This stochastic market design is based on the chance-constrained unit commitment formulation with inertia requirements, which is recast as a mixed-integer second-order optimization and yields energy, reserve and inertia prices.
-Notably, unlike in \cite{poolla2020market,badesa2020pricing,paturet2020economic}, conic duality is invoked to obtain efficient uncertainty-aware prices, rather than to model frequency-security constraints.
-We also prove rigorously that the resulting dispatch and pricing decisions are efficient and constitute a competitive equilibrium.
-Additionally, unlike in \cite{kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring}, the proposed market design accommodates energy storage systems (ES, e.g., utility scale battery systems) and enable inertia provision from both ES and utility-scale RES (e.g., wind farms).
+The contributions of this work are: \begin{itemize} \item In contrast with \cite{poolla2020market,badesa2020pricing,paturet2020economic, kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring}, this paper co-optimizes the procurement of energy, reserve and inertia providing services in a RES-rich power system and the pricing of these services in a centralized stochastic electricity market.
+The market design is based on the chance-constrained unit commitment formulation which is recast as a mixed-integer quadratic program (MIQP) as \cite{kuang2018pricing,dvorkin2019chance} assuming normally distributed random variables. \item Similar to the current industry practices, this paper adopts the marginal cost-based pricing principle.
+It also proves rigorously that the resulting dispatch and pricing decisions are efficient and constitute a competitive equilibrium. \item Unlike in \cite{kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring,doherty2005frequency,davarinejad2017incorporating}, the proposed market design accommodates energy storage systems (ES, e.g., utility scale battery systems) and enables inertia provision from both ES and utility-scale RES (e.g., wind farms). \end{itemize}